Mrlukerwilkinson/Dangling-DNS/README.md

 </p>

 <p>
-Subdomain hijacking occurs when a DNS record - typically a CNAME record (for the sake of this post), points to a service that has been de-provisioned, and the DNS record pointing to the service is still active.
+Subdomain hijacking occurs when a DNS record - typically a CNAME record (for the sake of this post), points to a service that has been de-provisioned, and the DNS record pointing to the service is still active - also called dangling DNS entries.
 The domain that the DNS record points to becomes available, and attackers can take ownership of this domain and then publish malicious content.
 This may be a common vulnerability if your organisation uses Azure App Service or Elastic Beanstalk and the service is not de-provisioned properly at the end of its lifecycle.
 </p>
 <p>
 This post focuses on Microsoft Azure services.
 For additional background, you can find further explanations from Microsoft’s article on <a href="https://learn.microsoft.com/en-us/azure/security/fundamentals/subdomain-takeover">how to prevent dangling DNS entries and avoid subdomain takeover.</a>